macmade/Xclean/README.md

 ### About

 **Xclean** is a macOS menu bar app that provides a convenient way to clear Xcode's derived data or module cache.
+It also support automatic removal of derived data that is no longer associated with an existing project.

 ![Xclean](Assets/Xclean.png "Xclean")